 Dizziness is much more common than people realize.
 As many as 40% of people experience dizziness.
-In fact, dizziness is one of the most common complaints that cause people to visit their health care provider.
+In fact, dizziness is one of the most common complaints that cause people to visit their healthcare provider.
 Symptoms of dizziness can range from mild to incapacitating.

 Dizziness can have a number of causes.
 Because part of your balance system is located in your inner ear, vestibular (inner ear) disorders commonly cause dizziness.